asvms2004/e-commerce-website/README.md

 JavaScript (ES6+): For all dynamic functionality, including page rendering, state management (cart, theme), event handling, and DOM manipulation.
 No external frameworks were used to demonstrate core JavaScript proficiency.

-📂 File Structure
-The project is organized into three simple files:

-/
-├── index.html      # The main HTML file (the entry point) ├── style.css       # Custom CSS for animations and global styles └── script.js       # All JavaScript logic for the application

 🔧 Setup and Installation
 No complex setup is required!
 Follow these simple steps: